-4.7 Stoke Park School recognises that abuse can take many different forms.
+- 4.7 President Kennedy School recognises that abuse can take many different forms.
 Staff will also receive training on the following issues and action will be taken if the school believes that a child is at risk of or is the victim of:

 - physical abuse;

 - sexual abuse;

+- child sexual exploitation;

-- emotional abuse;
+- emotional abuse:

 - neglect;

 - bullying, including cyberbullying, prejudice based and discriminatory;

 - child criminal exploitation and sexual exploitation (including involvement in county lines);

 - domestic abuse;

 - fabricated or induced illness;

-- faith-based abuse;
+- faith-based abuse:

 - serious violence and harassment, including gangs or youth violence;

 - gender-based violence;

-- hate;
+- hate:

 - mental health;

 - child on child abuse;

 - So called honour-based violence (including female genital mutilation and

 - forced marriage);

 - radicalisation;

-- relationship abuse;
+- relationship abuse:

 - sexual violence or sexual harassment (including child on child abuse);

 - sharing of consensual or non-consensual nude and semi-nude images/videos;

 - trafficking and modern slavery.

+- Since February 2023, it's been a crime to carry out any conduct whose purpose is to cause a child to marry before their 18th birthday, even if violence, threats or another form of coercion are not used.
+This applies to non-binding, unofficial 'marriages' as well as legal marriages.

+- 4.8 President Kennedy School will also take action to protect children missing education and children missing from home or care.

-4.8 There are other familial issues that can have a detrimental impact on children.
+- 4.9 There are other familial issues that can have a detrimental impact on children.
 We work with other agencies in line with Keeping Children Safe in Education (2023) to support children and families in the following circumstances:

 - Children facing the court procedures and/or children in the court system

 - Children with family members in prison

 - Children who are homeless

 - Children who need a social worker

-4.9 Children potentially at greater risk of harm
+4.10 Children potentially at greater risk of harm

-4.9.1 The school recognises that some children need a social worker due to abuse, neglect or complex family circumstances and that abuse and trauma can leave children vulnerable to further harm, as well as educational disadvantage.

-4.9.2 The Designated Safeguarding Lead will hold information relating to social workers working with children in the school.
+- 4.10.1 The school recognises that some children need a social worker due to abuse, neglect or complex family circumstances and that abuse and trauma can leave children vulnerable to further harm, as well as educational disadvantage. - 4.10.2 The Designated Safeguarding Lead will hold information relating to social workers working with children in the school.

-4.9.3 This information will inform decisions about safeguarding and promoting welfare (including the provision of pastoral and/or academic support).
+4.10.3 This information will inform decisions about safeguarding and promoting welfare (including the provision of pastoral and/or academic support).

-4.10 Children requiring Mental Health Support
+4.11 Children requiring Mental Health Support

-4.10.1 The school recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development.

-4.10.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation.

-4.10.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained.

-4.10.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
+- 4.11.1 The school recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development. - 4.11.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation. - 4.11.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained. - 4.11.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
 There are clear systems and processes in place for identifying possible mental health problems.
-If staff are concerned that a child is suffering a mental health problem, they should discuss their concern with the relevant pastoral year team and record their concerns on CPOMS, the pastoral year team and safeguarding team will consider the most appropriate support through the Overcoming Barriers to Learning meetings.
+If staff are concerned that a child is suffering a mental health problem, they should discuss their concern with the relevant hub and record their concerns on CPOMS, the hub and safeguarding team will consider the most appropriate support through the Overcoming Barriers to Learning meetings.
 If the concern involves an urgent mental health crisis then the Designated Safeguarding Lead should be informed without delay.
-See Appendix A for links to DFE guidance "Mental Health and Behaviour in Schools" which states:-
+See Appendix A for links to DfE guidance "Mental Health and Behaviour in Schools" which states: